-Figure 7.8 presents the GSAT time series using ERF time series for individual forcing agents rather than their aggregation.
-It shows that for most of the historical period the long time scale total GSAT trend estimate from the emulator closely follows the CO2 contribution.
-The GSAT estimate from non-CO2 greenhouse gas forcing (from other WMGHGs and ozone) has been approximately cancelled out in the global average by a cooling GSAT trend from aerosols.
-However, since 1980 the aerosol cooling trend has stabilized and may have started to reverse, so that over the last few decades the long-term warming has been occurring at a faster rate than would be expected due to CO_2 alone (high confidence) (see also Sections 2.2.6 and 2.2.8).
+Figure 7.8 presents the GSAT timeseries using ERF timeseries for individual forcing agents rather than their aggregation.
+It shows that for most of the historical period the long timescale total GSAT trend estimate from the emulator closely follows the CO2 contribution.
+The GSAT estimate from non-CO2 greenhouse gas forcing (from other WMGHGs and ozone) has been approximately cancelled out in the global average by a cooling GSAT trend from aerosol.
+However, since 1980 the aerosol cooling trend has stabilised and may have started to reverse so over the last few decades the long-term warming has been occurring at a faster rate than that expected by CO2 alone (high confidence, see also Chapter 2, Section 2.2.6 and 2.2.8).
 Throughout the record, but especially prior to 1930, periods of volcanic cooling dominate decadal variability.
-These estimates of the forced response are compared with model simulations and attributable warming estimates in Chapter 3 (Section 3.3.1).
+These estimates of the forced response are compared with model simulations and attributable warming estimates in Chapter 3, Section 3.3.1.

-Figure 7.8 | Attributed global surface air temperature change (GSAT) from 1750 to 2019 produced using the two-layer emulator (Supplementary Material 7.SM.2), forced with ERF derived in this chapter (displayed in Figure 2.10) and climate response constrained to assessed ranges for key climate metrics described in Cross-Chapter Box 7.1.
-The results shown are the medians from a 2237-member ensemble that encompasses uncertainty in forcing and climate response (year-2019 best estimates and uncertainties are shown in Figure 7.7 for several components).
-Temperature contributions are expressed for carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), other well-mixed greenhouse gases (WMGHGs), ozone (O3), aerosols, and other anthropogenic forcings, as well as total anthropogenic, solar, volcanic, and total forcing.
-Shaded uncertainty bands show very likely (5-95%) ranges.
+Figure 7.8: Attributed global surface air temperature change (GSAT) from 1750 to 2019 produced using the two-layer emulator (Supplementary Material 7.SM.2), forced with ERF derived in this chapter (displayed in Chapter 2, Figure 2.10) and climate response constrained to assessed ranges for key climate metrics described in Cross-Chapter Box 7.1.
+The results shown are the medians from a 2,237member ensemble that encompasses uncertainty in forcing and climate response (year-2019 best estimates and uncertainties are shown in Figure 7.7 for several components).
+Temperature contributions are expressed for carbon dioxide, methane, nitrous oxide, other well-mixed greenhouse gases (WMGHGs), ozone, aerosols, other anthropogenic forcings, total anthropogenic, solar, volcanic, and total.
+Shaded uncertainty bands show very likely ranges.
 Further details on data sources and processing are available in the chapter data table (Table 7.SM.14).